-It's easy to sign up for paid mobile phone services: just click the button on the site page.
-Yandex.Browser uses the Protect integrated security system to warn you about paid subscriptions so you can explicitly agree to them only when you really need to.
+To subscribe to a paid phone service, just click the appropriate button on the service's website page.
+Yandex.Browser uses the Protect integrated security system to warn you about paid subscriptions so that you agree to them only when you really need to.

 Paid subscriptions are one way to pay for internet-based services.
 Using a paid subscription you can, for example, set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
-To sign up, just follow the link to your mobile service provider's page and click to confirm your subscription.
+To sign up, all you do is follow a link to your mobile service provider's page and click a button to confirm your subscription.
 Some content providers abuse simple subscription setups and sign users up for services they are unaware they are paying for.

 Although mobile subscription pages are hosted on the websites of mobile network operators, their content is determined by outside content providers.
 Some of them deliberately conceal information about payment for services.
 For example, the payment button might be labeled Play or Enter and the message informing you that the service is paid may be written in small letters or hidden beyond the visible part of the screen.
-As a result of clicking just one button on one of these sites, a certain sum then starts getting deducted from your mobile balance every day.
+As the result of clicking just one button on one of these sites, a certain amount of money starts getting charged to your mobile account every day.

 It is particularly easy to end up in this position if you get to such a site using a computer rather than a mobile device.
-This is because it is harder to located small script on a bigger screen.
+This is because it is harder to notice small letters on a bigger screen.

 According to Yandex's data, about 20% of users land on pages with a mobile subscription from their computers.
 One of the reasons for this is the popularity of 3G modems that are often used together with Wi-Fi routers.
-In addition, malicious extensions may open pages containing paid subscription.
+Additionally, malicious extensions may open pages containing paid subscription extensions.

 If you end up on a mobile service provider's page that contains a paid subscription, Yandex.Browser will display a warning in the browser window and you'll see the icon on the left side of the SmartBox.
 Click Proceed only if you really intend to pay for a subscription.